 Those family conversations have also informed how Shahidi hopes to use her privilege.

 “I realized that when my norms did not fit those of the world around me, it was time to change the world norms.”

 There are a few of Shahidi’s norms that don’t seem to fit, like her aversion to dating.
 Shahidi says she’s just not interested.
 “It's never been a priority to me… I'm an Aquarius with a Scorpio rising, so my ability to detach is unprecedented,” I have no idea what this means, but a laughing Shahidi expands.
 “I think so many times with teenage relationships it gets convoluted.
 I enjoy just having male friends first and foremost.”

 Next up, she’ll fall in love with Riverdale’s Charles Melton in The Sun Is Also A Star.
 It’s a romance, but Shahidi would rather discuss the film’s commentary on immigration.
 Shahidi plays Natasha, a young woman trying to save her family from deportation to Jamaica.
 “Being first generation on my father's side, the story of immigration is something that is undoubtedly tied to mine,” she says of her Iranian roots.
 “There are times in which it's like, well, half of my family is from a country that is on the list of places that cannot come to the US.”

 In every role or beauty campaign that Shahidi takes, she’s thinking about how to tie activism in with her art.
-As she gets ready to wrap up her first year at college, and leave behind the decade that has defined her, she’s still coming to terms with being grown… ish.
+As she gets ready to wrap up her first year at school, and leave behind the decade that has defined her, she’s still coming to terms with being grown… ish.

 “I still haven't processed that 20 is the year that comes after 19.
 Leaving my teens is very intimidating to me.”